leewoojye/lgaimers-repo/README.md

-# LG AI Hackathon: AI Gamers
+# LG AI Hackathon: Resort Menu Prediction

-This repository contains code and resources for the [2024 LG AI Hackathon: AI Gamers](https://dacon.io/competitions/official/236559/overview/description) competition hosted on DACON.
-The goal of this competition is to develop AI models that can predict the next move in a turn-based game, using provided game logs and player information.
+This repository contains code and resources for the [2025 LG AI Hackathon: Resort Menu Prediction](https://dacon.io/competitions/official/236559/overview/description) competition hosted on DACON.
+The goal of this competition is to develop AI models that can accurately predict the menu choices of resort guests based on their reservation and demographic information.

 ---

 ## Competition Overview

 - **Host:** LG AI Research
-- **Objective:** Predict the next move in a turn-based game based on historical game logs and player data.
+- **Objective:** Predict the menu selection for each guest at a resort using reservation data, guest demographics, and historical menu choices.
-- **Data:** Includes game logs, player statistics, and other relevant features.
+- **Data:** Includes guest reservation records, demographic features, and menu selection logs.
-- **Evaluation Metric:** Accuracy of the predicted moves.
+- **Evaluation Metric:** Accuracy of menu prediction for each guest.

 For more details, please refer to the [official competition page](https://dacon.io/competitions/official/236559/overview/description).